martinjunior/emo-gen/README.md

 ## Documentation Syntax

 `emo-gen` was made to scrape documentation from source files.
-Within a given source file, documentation is expected to be written in [YAML](http://www.yaml.org/) and within the delimiters specified within `styleGuideGenerator.options.delimiters`.
+Within a given source file, documentation is expected to be written in [YAML](http://www.yaml.org/) and within the delimiters specified by `styleGuideGenerator.options.delimiters`.
 Example documentation follows.

 ```css
 /*